Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Pulkit Patni

-The biggest thing about any consumer oriented brand builders, brand oriented business is something where, you know, it’s an easier answer that you can’t really say.
-Okay, you know, if I have to fully utilize my capacity, I lower down my price and start selling more.
+The biggest thing about any consumer-oriented brand builders, brand-oriented businesses, something where it’s an easier answer that you can’t really say, okay, if I have to fully utilizing the capacity have you down by price and start selling more.
 It doesn’t really happen as you can very well understand.
-It requires long term investment in brand building.
-So we are focused in Lloyd will continue to be towards bringing out better products through innovation which means improving image through brand building and innovation for a better margin and utilize the capacities that have been created for better operating levels.
+It requires long-term investment in brand bilding.

-So that’s where the profits will come from on higher sales due to capacity utilization, brand building as well as improved margin.
-So again as I said it’s.
-It’s everything put together but everything has to come together in certain period of time.
-It can’t come in very quickly and that’s what we’ll continue to invest for
+So we — our focus in Lloyd will continue to be towards bringing out better products through innovation, which means improving image through brand building and innovation for a better margin and utilize the capacities that have been created for better operating levels.
+So that’s where the profits will come from on higher sales due to capacity utilization, brand building as well as improved margins.
+So again, as I said, it — is everything put together, but everything has to come together in a certain period of time.
+It can’t come in very quickly, and that’s what we’ll continue to invest for.

 Pulkit Patni

-Sure sir.
+Sure, sir.
 Useful.
 Thank you so much.

 Operator